New Zealand Learning Adventures with KANES

 Most were inexperienced as they were pushed from their homes a world away by terrible poverty and famine.
 Amidst metres of rain and deadly rivers homes had to be built and gold found to pay for food and services.
 Today, many towns are just memories buried deep in regenerating rainforests others are just shadows of their former glory.

-Visits need to be accompanied with some knowledge of their past unique and enthralling stories.See also:
+Visits need to be accompanied with some knowledge of unique and enthralling stories.See also:

-Some of the old, once booming, towns now so much different, each is worth visiting
+Some of the old, once booming gold towns ore now so much different, each is worth visiting

 ● Kumara